gergelyhornyak/namizu/docs/Documentation.md

 more events: for each
 or 3 days

-choose to show poll within 5 days
+choose to show poll within 5 days ❌

-spontanous events / popups could be clear on duration: display how long
+spontanous events / popups could be clear on duration: display how long ✅

 range: when upgraded to gauss, can go over 10, right now keep it below 11

-ranking: minimum 2 options
+ranking: minimum 3 options ✅

 ranking: sum up points: 1st 5 pts 2nd 4 pts - show on bottom

-editor: range: scale size note on max 10 - integer
+editor: range: scale size note on max 10 - integer ✅

-country city male female
+country city male female ✅

+yesorno ✅